AI4Bharat/saffron/README.md

 ## Overview

-TTS Saffron is a comprehensive platform designed to evaluate and improve text-to-speech (TTS) technologies.
+Saffron is a comprehensive platform designed to evaluate and improve text-to-speech (TTS) technologies.
 It allows researchers and developers to conduct various audio-based tests by leveraging user feedback, aiming to enhance the quality and naturalness of machine-generated speech.
-This repository provides the codebase for self-hosting the TTS Saffron platform.
+This repository provides the codebase for self-hosting the Saffron platform.

 The platform supports:
 - **Secure User Authentication:** Users can register and log in to participate in tests.